Therapist Vs. Psychologist: What's The Difference?

 Finding the right provider can get you the most effective care

 The benefits of online therapy can go beyond its effectiveness.
-It can also be convenient and cost-effective for those with a demanding lifestyle.
-Using an online therapy platform like BetterHelp, you can communicate with your therapist via video, phone or live chat messaging.
+This option may also be convenient and cost-effective for those with a demanding lifestyle.
+Using an online therapy platform like BetterHelp, you can communicate with your therapist via video, phone, or live chat messaging.
 In addition, you may find more flexibility regarding appointment scheduling online than seeing someone in person at their office.

 Takeaway